Fr. Rick’s Two Minute Homily for January 5, 2024, Christmas Weekday

 You can feel the excitement in Phillip’s heart as he runs to Nathaniel.
 “We have found the one all the prophets wrote about, Jesus of Nazareth.”
 But Nathaniel is skeptical, and he hasn’t met Jesus yet.
 Phillip had an experience with Jesus that was beyond words, beyond persuasive arguments.

-Like Nathaniel, the people we try and share the Lord with have to meet the person of Jesus themselves.
+Like Nathaniel, the people we share the Lord with have to meet the person of Jesus themselves.
 How do we lead people to that encounter?
 It has to be through ways Jesus becomes incarnate in us.
 Our eyes, our touch, and our words are not our own!

 We may not be conscious of it, but Jesus is there.
 In all the little things we do daily with love in our hearts, we say what Phillip said to Nathaniel, “Come and see.”
 God’s goodness in the person of Jesus cannot remain hidden in us.